-- Direct Subsidized or Unsubsidized = \$2,625 - Additional Direct Unsubsidized (for independent students and dependent undergraduates whose parents are unable to receive a PLUS loan) = \$6,000
+- Direct Subsidized or Unsubsidized = \$2,625\\ - Additional Direct Unsubsidized (for independent students and dependent undergraduates whose parents are unable to receive a PLUS loan) = \$6,000\\

 To be eligible for loans under this exception, a student must be taking prerequisite classes for full admission into a graduate program.
-If a student is only taking them to raise his/her GPA in order to be admitted, he/she would not qualify.
+If a student is only taking them to raise their GPA in order to be admitted, they would not qualify.
 The ability to borrow funds requires that a student has not reached undergraduate loan limits for subsidized and unsubsidized Stafford Loans.

-Eligibility for a federal student loan may be granted to a student for up to one calendar year (one consecutive 12-month period) if he/she is enrolled in coursework required to meet prerequisites for admission into a degree program.
+Eligibility for a federal student loan may be granted for up to one calendar year (one consecutive 12-month period) if the student is enrolled in coursework required to meet prerequisites for admission into a degree program.